Free • No signup Add Person · Free

 The AI can adjust the person's orientation to match your scene.
 In your prompt, specify: 'add this person facing left to match the others' or 'turn them to face the camera.'
 For best results, use a reference photo where the person is already facing a similar direction, but the AI can handle moderate adjustments.

-Ready to complete your photo?
+Ready to add your photos?

 Add anyone to any photo.
 Free, no signup required.